Some minimal bimolecular mass-action systems with limit cycles: Abstract

 We discuss three examples of bimolecular mass-action systems with three species, due to Feinberg, Berner, Heinrich, and Wilhelm.
 Each system has a unique positive equilibrium which is unstable for certain rate constants and then exhibits stable limit cycles, but no chaotic behaviour.
 For some rate constants in the Feinberg--Berner system, a stable equilibrium, an unstabe limit cycle, and a stable limit cycle coexist.
 All three networks are minimal in some sense.

-By way of homogenising the three known examples, we construct bimolecular mass-conserving mass-action systems with four species that admit a stable limit cycle.
+By way of homogenising these three examples, we construct bimolecular mass-conserving mass-action systems with four species that admit a stable limit cycle.
 The homogenised Feinberg--Berner system and the homogenised Wilhelm--Heinrich system admit the coexistence of a stable equilibrium, an unstable limit cycle, and a stable limit cycle.